B and T cell screen

 - Infection (a slight risk any time the skin is broken)

-Marks PW, Rosenthal DS.
-Hematologic manifestations of systemic disease: infection, chronic inflammation, and cancer.
-In: Hoffman R, Benz EJ Jr, Shattil SJ, et al, eds.
+Soff GA, Green DL, Gardner LB.
+Hematologic manifestations of systemic disease: cancer.
+In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hoffman Hematology: Basic Principles and Practice.
-5th ed.
-Philadelphia, Pa: Churchill Livingstone Elsevier; 2008:chap 157.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 157.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.